moscaverd/PoGoGram/README.md

 I know commands are hardcoded, and that's why we are in v0.0.1.
 Also, all texts are in portuguese if you're wondering what language is that. :-)

 # Disclaimer
-The app uses a unofficial Pokémon Go API.
+The app uses an unofficial Pokémon Go API.
 The account used might be blocked.
 Do not use you personal account!

 # Acknowledgment
 This is built upon the work of others.
 Let's give a round of applause to [yagop](https://github.com/yagop) for the excelent [node-telegram-bot-api](https://github.com/yagop/node-telegram-bot-api), and [brentschooley](https://github.com/brentschooley) that created [pokespotter](https://github.com/brentschooley/pokespotter).